 This module introduces the ethical principles and professional standards essential for working in shelter environments.
 Students will learn about maintaining confidentiality, setting healthy boundaries, and navigating appropriate disclosure while upholding a compassionate and respectful code of conduct.

 In this module, students will identify common personal fears and understand the concept of self-sabotage.
-The session will offer practical strategies for building confidence and avoiding behaviors that hinder personal or professional growth
+The session will offer practical strategies for building confidence and avoiding behaviors that hinder personal or professional growth.

 This module explores harm reduction strategies—approaches that aim to reduce the adverse health, legal, and social impacts associated with substance use.
 Students will learn how to provide support free from judgment, coercion, or discrimination, without requiring abstinence as a condition of care.